mainsail-crew/crowsnest/README.md

     log_path: ~/printer_data/logs/crowsnest.log

-**_NOTE: Do not change after Installation!
-This will prevent logrotate properly handling the log file rotation!_**
+**:warning: _Do not change after installation!
+This will prevent logrotate properly handling the log file rotation!_ :warning:**

 You can choose:

     log_level: quiet

-This Option shows a bare minimum Logfile.\
+This option shows a bare minimum logfile. \
 For example:

     [06/16/22 09:57:01] crowsnest: crowsnest - A webcam Service for multiple Cams and Stream Services.